qwell/disclosure-granicus-govqa/README.md

 ## Description

 Insufficient permission check vulnerabilities in Granicus's GovQA allowed unauthorized access to view, edit, and change ownership of open records requests[^1], including restricted-access confidential records.
 By changing ownership of a request, an attacker could effectively deny a legitimate user's access to that request.
-Affected deployments include a number of Department of Children and Family Services or equivalents, who provide highly explicit records detailing allegations of domestic violence and sexual abuse of children.
+The vulnerabilities affected various deployments, including numerous Departments of Children and Family Services or their equivalents, which handle highly sensitive records of domestic violence and sexual abuse allegations against children.

 ## Details

+The vulnerabilities allowed attackers to perform several unauthorized actions, as detailed below.

 - To view request details, an attacker could access `RequestOpen.aspx?rid=<requestId>` or `RequestOpenCI.aspx?rid=<requestId>`, allowing them to view the name and other private information about the requester, as well as full details of the request.
 - To edit request details, an attacker could access `RequestOpenCI.aspx?rid=<requestId>` to modify any field originally set by the requester.